icdocsoc/ichack/documentation/Tech Stack/Nuxt.md

 ## Why not Nuxt 4?

 Nuxt 4 is practically out at this time of writing.
-However, it is in beta build right now and we don't wish to experiment, especially since we were experimenting with the backend (See [[Why do this?]]).
+However, it is in beta build right now and we don't wish to experiment, especially since we were experimenting with the backend (See [[Why do this]]).
 Additionally, Nuxt 4 is not very different than Nuxt 3, apart from a few breaking changes.
 So it doesn't matter much anyway.

 ## Bad things about Nuxt.